 On March 16, 2005, European Union members decided to postpone indefinitely the opening of accession negotiations with Croatia.
-The EU is expected to continue to investigate the matter and possibly re-examine its position on Croatia in coming months, although some further resolution of the Gotovina situation will likely be required before membership talks can begin.6 Meanwhile, the EU decision to postpone accession negotiations sparked a swift popular Croatian backlash against the EU and a renewed wave of support for Gotovina.
-Polls show that a majority of the population opposes Gotovina's extradition and a move by the Sanader government to capture Gotovina could imperil political stability.
+The EU created a special task force to continue to assess Croatia's ICTY cooperation and possibly re-examine the EU position on Croatia in coming months, although some further resolution of the Gotovina situation will likely be required before membership talks can begin.
+Meanwhile, the EU's decision to postpone accession talks sparked a swift popular Croatian backlash against the EU and a renewed wave of support for Gotovina.
+Polls show that a majority of Croats oppose Gotovina's extradition, and a move by the Sanader government to capture Gotovina could imperil political stability.
 Some analysts are concerned that popular resentment over the Gotovina case could erode support for reforms essential for eventual EU integration.
 Others note that Croatia is otherwise well positioned to join the EU relatively soon.

 Serbia and Montenegro.
-Despite Serbia's notable achievement of extraditing wartime Serbian leader Slobodan Milosevic to The Hague in 2001, assessments of Serbia's level of cooperation with ICTY remained largely negative until recently, especially with respect to Belgrade's willingness to deliver war crimes suspects to The Hague.
-Beginning in late 2004, the Kostunica government increased its efforts to encourage the voluntary surrender of indicted persons, with evident results, even while it has not abandoned its reluctance to making arrests.
-Politically, the Kostunica government is constrained to some extent because it is supported in parliament by Milosevic's Socialist Party (SPS) and because the SPS and the nationalist Radical Party (SRS) vehemently oppose cooperation with The Hague.
-However, the extent of Kostunica's political vulnerability over ICTY cooperation is open to debate.
+Despite Serbia's notable achievement of extraditing wartime Serbian leader Slobodan Milosevic to The Hague in 2001, assessments of Serbia's level of cooperation with ICTY remained largely negative until recently.
+Beginning in late 2004, the Kostunica government increased its efforts to encourage the voluntary surrender of indicted persons, with evident results, even while it has not abandoned its reluctance to make arrests.
+Politically, the Kostunica government is constrained to some extent because it is supported in parliament by Milosevic's Socialist Party (SPS) and because the SPS and the nationalist Radical Party (SRS) vehemently oppose forced indictee transfers to The Hague.
+However, the extent of Kostunica's political vulnerability over ICTY cooperation is open to debate; the fate of the recent SRS bid to initiate a vote of no confidence in the government (in response to the transfer of Gen. Lukic) may provide greater clarity.

 Serbia's cooperation with ICTY has been a sore spot in its foreign relations for the past few years.
 In accordance with annual foreign aid appropriations legislation, the United States suspended portions of bilateral assistance to Serbia over war crimes issues in FY2004 and FY2005.
 In 2004, Serbia and Montenegro was twice denied entry into Partnership for Peace despite significant progress in defense reforms.
-Serbia and Montenegro lags behind other western Balkan states in the EU's Stabilization and Association process, the precursor to closer EU association and targeted EU assistance.
+Serbia and Montenegro lagged behind other western Balkan states in the EU's Stabilization and Association process, the precursor to closer EU association and targeted EU assistance.
 Most observers believe that a projected EU timetable of March-April 2005 to finalize a Feasibility Study for a Stabilization and Association Agreement (SAA) with Serbia and Montenegro spurred Belgrade to demonstrate substantially improved ICTY cooperation.
-Increased activity began in late 2004 when ICTY delivered its most recent negative assessment of Serbia's record of cooperation and after the EU again postponed movement on the SAA Feasibility Study.
-Current reports speculate that the EU could decide favorably on a Feasibility Study in April, provided that the two police and army generals (Lukic and Pavkovic) known to remain in Serbia are turned over by then.
-Serbian officials have indicated that about 10 more suspects likely remain in Serbia, not including Mladic.
-However, most observers also believe that Mladic's status will ultimately need to be resolved before Serbia's leaders can put the ICTY obstacle fully behind them.
+Increased activity began in late 2004 when ICTY delivered its most recent negative assessment of Serbia's record of cooperation and after the EU again postponed movement on the SAA Feasibility Study.7 In April 2005, in recognition of Serbia's substantial progress in cooperating with ICTY, the European Commission approved its Feasibility Study on the SAA, and the EU Council called for stalled SAA negotiations to begin later in the year.
+However, the Council reiterated that it expected ICTY cooperation to continue and all remaining persons indicted for war crimes to be brought before the Tribunal.

 6 ICTY Prosecutor del Ponte reportedly stated to EU ministers that "until such time as (Gotovina) is brought to The Hague, it cannot be said that Croatia is cooperating fully with the International Tribunal."
-Agence France Presse, Mar.
+Agence France-Presse, Mar.
 10, 2005.

-7 Until the EU decision to take a "twin track" approach to Serbia and Montenegro, complications arising from disparities within the union had also presented some obstacles to EU integration.
+7 Complications arising from the state of the Serbia and Montenegro union had also presented some obstacles to EU integration.